mesako/SABERWest2023/docs/440-intro-to-ggplot2.md

 <img src="440-intro-to-ggplot2_files/figure-html/ggplot6-1.png" width="672" />

 Here we use the `mutate` function to make a new variable called `brainwt_log` in our dataset (technically a new dataset copy that we have saved as `msleep2`).
-Plotting this variable as our x variable (i.e. independent variable), makes it easier to look for patterns.
+Plotting this variable as our x variable (i.e. independent variable), makes it easier to look for patterns (worksheet tasks 3.4.1B and 3.4.1C).

 ------